2024 Fellows

 Mindes will design a regional housing survey based on his work with the NCR Housing Working Group, led by Lisa Bates of Iowa State University Extension and Outreach.
 The group’s regular virtual meetings offer an opportunity to identify critical issues relating to housing and related topics in the region.
 Survey development will commence during Spring 2024 with the assistance of an undergraduate student researcher.
 It will be pre-tested in the undergraduate methods course Mindes teaches that semester.
 The survey will be finalized in Summer 2024 and distributed in Fall 2024.
 Mindes will create reports based on his analysis of the survey.

 The qualitative research component involves ethnographic research in amenity-rich rural Lake Michigan communities with recent histories of gentrification, seasonal residential patterns, and economic development among growing inequality.
 Using his ties to the area, Mindes will gather data using various qualitative methods, such as interviews, observation, focus groups, and visual methods.
 He will focus the data collection to investigate how residential patterns and economic development efforts affect placemaking, place attachment, and community attachment among long-term, recent, and temporary residents.
 Data collection will take place across several trips to the region during Summer 2024.
-Findings from the qualitative research will inform the regional housing survey and Mindes’s future research and extension efforts.
+Findings from the qualitative research will inform the regional housing survey and Mindes’ future research and extension efforts.

 2023 Fellow